jump-dev/Convex.jl/docs/src/manual/types.md

 ```

 passing a solver such as `SCS.Optimizer()` from the package `SCS` as the
 second argument.
-After the problem is solved, `problem.status` records
+After the problem is solved, `termination_status(problem`
-the status returned by the optimization solver, and can be `:Optimal`,
-`:Infeasible`, `:Unbounded`, `:Indeterminate` or `:Error`.
-If the status
+records the status returned by the optimization solver.
+If the status is
-is `:Optimal`, `problem.optval` will record the optimum value of the
+`MOI.OPTIMAL`, `objective_value(problem)` will record the optimum value of the
 problem.
 The optimal value for each variable `x` participating in the
 problem can be found in `evaluate(x)`.
 The optimal value of an expression
 can be found by calling the `evaluate()` function on the expression as